QuickBlox/quickblox-react-native-samples/webrtc-sample/README.md

+This is a code sample for [QuickBlox](http://quickblox.com) platform.
+It is a great way for developers using [QuickBlox](http://quickblox.com) platform to learn how to integrate audio and video calling features into your application.

+### Features
+* Login/logout
+* Make and receive 1-to-1 and group audio call
+* Make and receive 1-to-1 and group video call
+* Search for users to make a call with
+* Mute/unmute the microphone
+* Display a list of call participants and their statuses
+* Switch speaker
+* Switch camera
+* Mirror local video

 ### Get application credentials

 QuickBlox application includes everything that brings messaging right into your application - chat, video calling, users, push notifications, etc. To create a QuickBlox application, follow the steps below: